-As we plan for the fall 2020 semester, library faculty encourage teaching faculty to partner with us to identify alternate or low/no cost online textbooks and resources to facilitate student access to required course materials.
+As we plan for the spring 2020 semester, library faculty encourage teaching faculty to partner with us to identify alternate or low/no cost online textbooks and resources to facilitate student access to required course materials.

 Student success is contingent upon access to required course materials.
 The Library’s reserves collection provides access to print textbooks for students at the point of need.
 Once we reopen, the library will have to evaluate how we provide access to textbooks in the reserves collection.
 Before the pandemic these books circulated for two hours and were constantly in use.
 However, once we re-open all books will have to be quarantined for several days after each use, making most of the reserves collection unavailable.